redaelhail/redaelhail/README.md

 ---

 - I am currently working on my Phd thesis.
-- I do some freelance projects related to different machine learning topics
+- I am also a freelancer, I work on projects related to different machine learning algorithms.

 ---